 Denver International Airport (DIA) is located about one hour from downtown Denver.
 To get to campus from the airport, you have a few options:

 - Contact your student group for pick-up possibilities.
-UC Denver does not offer pick up services, but some of the student groups may.
+CU Denver does not offer pick up services, but some of the student groups may.
 You can visit the Student Clubs and Organizations Page

 - Shuttle services (about $20 per person to downtown; cash or credit)